dotnet/orleans/src/Documentation/Installation/NuGets.md

 ```
 PM> Install-Package Microsoft.Orleans.CounterControl
 ```
 Includes OrleansCounterControl.exe, which registers Windows performance counter categories for Orleans statistics and for deployed grain classes.
 Requires elevation.
 Can be executed in Azure as part of a role startup task.
-Included in Microsoft.Orleans.Server.

 ## Transactions